Ports

 Add authorized IP/MAC addresses to a port

-For example, if you have independently deployed:
+For example, if you have manually deployed:

 You do not need to configure authorized addresses in Managed Kubernetes clusters, Managed Databases, ready-made 1C cloud, as well as on cloud servers created from images with applications.
 All necessary settings for them have already been made.